The Ice Warriors: Commercial releases

-The serial was released on DVD on 26 August 2013, with parts 2 and 3 being presented in animated form, with Qurios Entertainment providing the animation.
-The abridged reconstruction from the 1998 VHS release was also included as part of the Special Features.
+The serial was released on DVD on 26 August 2013, with parts 2 and 3 being recreated in animated form, with Qurios Entertainment providing the animation.
+The animation for the serial was designed to greatly resemble the original story in terms of quality, with the story's set and character designs based on existing visuals for the story.
+On 13 June 2021, the soundtrack with the Hines narration was released on vinyl by Demon Records.